 Access Center Coordinator

 LaRonda Zupp joined WSU Vancouver in August of 2018.
 As a Deaf individual, LaRonda has first-hand knowledge and experience of the challenges, frustrations and issues faced by the disabled community when seeking equal access to information, education, services and involvement.
-She credits her former college advisor in the Disability Support Services, with teaching her many years ago as a young freshman, and newly deafened, how to understand her own accommodation needs, her rights for equal access and how to ask for support services.
+She credits her former college advisor in Disability Support Services, with teaching her many years ago as a young freshman, and newly deafened, how to understand her own accommodation needs, her right to accessibility and inclusion, and how to ask for equal access.
 Empowered from the self-advocacy skills she learned in college, LaRonda went on to earn a BA in Deaf Studies from California State University, Northridge (1987), an MS in Rehabilitation Counseling from Western Oregon State College (1990), and several post-graduate certificates.
-She has worked with the Deaf and disabled community in a professional capacity for over 30 years as a School Counselor, Community Educator, Client Advocate, Nonprofit Manager, Retreat and Life Coach and Entrepreneur.
-LaRonda has devoted most of her professional life to teaching diverse individuals with disabilities about the laws that support them, and how to self-advocate for equal access and appropriate accommodations in both educational and community settings.
+She has worked with the disabled community in a professional capacity for over 35 years, devoting much of her professional life toward empowering individuals with self-acceptance, self-advocacy skills, and promoting disability awareness and pride.

 Alternative Testing Services Assistant